microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public (undocumented)
 export const NeutralFill: import("@microsoft/fast-foundation").InterfaceSymbol<(element: HTMLElement, fill?: SwatchRGB | undefined) => ReturnType<typeof neutralFill>>;

-// Warning: (ae-forgotten-export) The symbol "ColorRecipe" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "FillSwatchFamily" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "neutralFill_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralFill_DEPRECATED: ColorRecipe<FillSwatchFamily>;

 // @public (undocumented)
 export const neutralFillActive: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-forgotten-export) The symbol "SwatchRecipe" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "neutralFillActive_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralFillActive_DEPRECATED: SwatchRecipe;

-// @public @deprecated
-export const neutralFillActiveBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

 // @public (undocumented)
 export const neutralFillActiveDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;